|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Assigned to the 5th Air Force, 22nd Bombardment Group, 33rd Bombardment Squadron.
+Assigned to the 22nd Bombardment Group (22nd BG), 33rd Bombardment Squadron (33rd BS).
 No known nickname or nose art.
 Assigned to 2nd Lt.
 James W. Oliver who flew overseas via Hickam Field across the Pacific arriving at Amberly Field near Brisbane on April 2, 1942.
 This B-26 flew its first combat mission on April 10, 1942.

 On April 17, 1942 took off from Antil Plains Airfield and staged through Garbutt Field near Townsville then took off for 7-Mile Drome near Port Moresby and spent the night parked at the airfield.

-On April 18, 1942 Captain William A. Garnett (C.O.
-33rd Bombardment Squadron) intended to pilot this B-26 on a mission against Rabaul but this bomber's engines failed to start.
-The other five B-26s departed as planned, but on the way to the target, three of the B-26's aborted due to bad weather before reaching the target and returned to base.
+On April 18, 1942 at 7-Mile Drome pilot Captain William A. Garnett (C.O.
+33rd Bombardment Squadron) was scheduled to lead the mission against Rabaul but the both engines failed to start.
+The other five B-26s departed as planned, but on the way to the target, three aborted due to bad weather and returned to base.
 The two remaining bombers attacked alone, with B-26 40-1486 bombing Lakunai Airfield and B-26 "Shittenengitten" 40-1404 bombing Komaki Maru in Simpson Harbor.

-Back at 7-Mile Drome, the crew drained the batteries and attempting to start the engines then hand cranking each engine to finally start them.
+Meanwhile, at 7-Mile Drome, the crew drained the batteries and attempting to start the engines then hand cranking each engine before they finally started.
 An hour behind schedule, this B-26 proceeded to the target alone.
-Arriving after the other two bombers had bombed, this B-26 was intercepted by two Tainan Kokutai A6M2 Zeros around noon and was attacked from the rear by A6M2 Zero piloted by Lt(jg) Junichi Sasai.
+Arriving after the other two others had bombed around noon, this B-26 was intercepted by two Tainan Kokutai (Tainan Air Group) A6M2 Zeros and attacked from the rear by A6M2 Zero piloted by Lt(jg) Junichi Sasai.
 Hit the left engine and set it on fire, Garnett ordered the crew to bail out.
-Only Lutz and Reed managed to bail out before the B-26 completely on fire crashed into the sea near shore.
+Only Lutz and Reed managed to bail out before the plane completely on fire crashed into the sea near shore.
 The other five crew members were killed in the crash.

 Fates of the Prisoners

-Lutz and Reed bail out, their parachutes opening just prior to landing, Lutz landed in Coral Sea and were taken ashore by a native in a canoe.
-Reed landed on land, hid his parachute and reached the shore and ran along the beach.
-Both were taken prisoner by Japanese Army soldiers and transported to Rabaul where they were interrogated by an officer who shouted at them both and beat them.
-Later they were held in a cage and interrogated and threated with death.
+Lutz and Reed bail out, their parachutes opening just before landing, Lutz landed in the sea and was taken ashore by a native in a canoe.
+Reed touched down on land, hid his parachute and reached the shore then ran along the beach.
+Both were captured by the Japanese Army and became Prisoners Of War (POW)s and transported to Rabaul where they were interrogated by an officer who shouted and beat them.
+Later they were held in a cage, interrogated further and threated with death.

 The five crew killed in the crash were officially declared dead the day of the mission.
 Garnett, Corts, Wells, Crooks and Davies are memorialized on the tablets of the missing at Manila American Cemetery.